In case you haven’t heard, the bilingual, Hispanic market of the US is a missed opportunity for

 - They are more influenced by mobile

 - They care less about free shipping and more about a personalized message

 At first, understanding the nuances that make up the differences in both of these demographics may be complex.
-However, culture seems to be their happy middle.
+However, the culture seems to be a happy middle.
 In my personal observation, cultural signals—food, family, and traditions—resonate with U.S. Hispanics online regardless of language and age.